tinamayswinkels/7-day-coding/_docs/a-7-Day-Challenge/website-in-a-weekend.md

 ## Our Hybrid Bootcamp in Bali

 Looking to take things to the next level?
-Our hybrid bootcamp (6 weeks part time online + 10 day intensive in Bali + lifetime support) might be exactly what you need.&nbsp;
+Our [hybrid bootcamp](http://www.instituteofcode.com/courses/web-dev){: target="_blank"} (6 weeks part time online + 10 day intensive in Bali + lifetime support) might be exactly what you need.&nbsp;

 This program goes well beyond the basics and teaches you how to build a freelance career as a web developer (or land a job at an agency if that's more your thing).&nbsp;